Benito Wainwright

 Evolutionary Biologist and Presenter

 Benito developed his niche as a presenter by creating revision videos for his ‘Benito’s Explanations’ YouTube channel whilst studying for exams.
 These videos were highly commended by many of his lecturers who went on to promote his videos to their future students.
 Since then, he’s continued to make engaging, educational and humorous content that combine his two passions of nature and science.
 He has harvested over 300,000 views and over 2,000 subscribers on YouTube.
+He is currently producing a series of videos documenting the realities of conducting fieldwork in the depths of the Amazon rainforest.

-He uses his Instagram platform (1K followers) to collaborate with UK based nature charities such as The Wildlife Trusts and Butterfly Conservation and he is an annual member of the media team for the Festival of Nature’s City Nature Challenge with several of his films being shown on the big screen at the main festival.
+He uses his Instagram platform (1.6K followers) to collaborate with UK based nature charities such as The Wildlife Trusts and Butterfly Conservation and he is an annual member of the media team for the Festival of Nature’s City Nature Challenge with several of his films being shown on the big screen at the main festival.
 Benito became an Ambassador for The Rivers Trust in 2020 who he frequently makes educational promo for.

 He co-presented his own science/nature radio show (Nature Xposed) on the Bristol University radio station (BURST) where he interviewed a mix of academics and wildlife film producers.